Nowt as Queer as Folk

 Cats

 I’m not a big Andrew Lloyd Webber fan and didn’t rate ‘Cats’ when I saw it in the West End.
 I remember thinking it was okay, that’s all.
 But when I saw the trailer for the new film version I was amazed.
 Amazed by its exquisite beauty and amazed by the critical storm that followed.
 Reviews were overwhelmingly bad and just got worse when the alley cats finally hit the streets of post-war Soho.
 It must be the most slagged-off release in living memory.
 It made us determined to judge it for ourselves.
-Was is that terrible?
+Was it that terrible?

 Not even close.
 With a top drawer cast – including Judi Dench doing her regal number and a clowder of superb dancers from the Royal Ballet – ‘Cats’ is a sight for sore eyes on a lousy winter’s day – energetic, inventive, atmospheric and visually stunning.
 I’m not sure what the catty critics saw but it wasn’t the same film I watched.